 The Treaty on the Secrecy of Treaties is designed to prevent the problems faced by the Trans Pacific Partnership Agreement (the TPPA) back in 2015, when opposition to its secrecy stymied the efforts of powerful leaders in industry and government to conquer the restraints imposed by national sovereignty and public interest.

 "We planned on a quick pass for the TPPA by saying its terms were secret for reasons of 'national security'," said a TPPA insider.
-"Most government representatives were fine with that, since it saved them the effort of pretending they
+"Most government representatives were fine with that, since it saved them the effort of pretending they'd read it.

 "But a handful of troublemakers with antiquated ideas about open government and the best interests of the public put a damper on everything.
 If only we'd had the Treaty on the Secrecy of Treaties back then, we might already have the glorious global oligarchy we've been working toward all these years."